 General Requirements: The Contractor shall provide quality medical care and services to members, regardless of payer source or eligibility category.
 The Contractor shall promote improvement in the quality of care provided to enrolled members through established Quality Management and Performance Improvement (QM/PI) processes.
-The Contractor shall execute processes to monitor, assess, plan, implement, evaluate and report quality management and performance improvement activities, as specified in AHCCCS Medical Policy Manual (AMPM) Chapters 400 and 900, 42 CFR

-438.330(a)(1) and (e), 42 CFR 438.330(a)(3), 42 CFR 438.330(b), 42 CFR 438.330(e)(1), 42 CFR 438.330(e)(2).
+The Contractor shall execute processes to monitor, analyze, plan, implement, evaluate, and report QM/PI activities, as specified in the AMPM [42 CFR 457.1240(b), 42 CFR 457.1240(f), 42 CFR 457.1201(n)(2), 42 CFR 438.330(a)(1) and (e), 42 CFR 438.330(a)(3), 42 CFR 438.330(b), 42 CFR 438.330(e)(1), 42 CFR 438.330(e)(2)].
 Refer to Section F, Attachment F3, Contractor Chart of Deliverables.

-The Contractor shall undergo annual, external independent reviews of the quality, timeliness, and access to the services covered under the Contract [42 CFR 438.320, 42 CFR 438.350].
-AHCCCS will utilize an External Quality Review Organization for purposes of such independent review of its Contractors.
-External quality reviews may be conducted by an External Quality Review Organization, at the discretion or invitation of AHCCCS.
+The Contractor shall undergo annual, external independent reviews of the quality of, timeliness of, and access to services covered under the Contract [42 CFR 457.1250(a), 42 CFR 457.1240(f), 42 CFR 457.1240(f), 42 CFR 457.1201(n)(2), 42 CFR 438.320, 42 CFR 438.350].
+AHCCCS will utilize an External Quality Review Organization (EQRO) for purposes of independent review of its Contractors and related AHCCCS oversight.
+External quality reviews will be conducted by an EQRO [42 CFR 438.358].
+Direct engagement at the Contractor level may occur, at the discretion or invitation of AHCCCS.

-The Contractor shall ensure that the QM/PI Unit within the organizational structure is separate and distinct from any other units or departments such as Medical Management or Case Management.
-The Contractor is expected to integrate quality management processes, such as tracking and trending of issues throughout all areas of the organization with ultimate responsibility for QM/PI residing within the Quality Management Unit.
+The Contractor shall ensure that the QM/PI Unit within the organizational structure is separate and distinct from any other units or departments such as Medical Management or Contractor Care Management.
+The Contractor is expected to integrate QM/PI processes, such as tracking and trending of issues, throughout all areas of the organization, with ultimate responsibility for QM/PI residing within the Quality Management Unit.

-QM/PI positions performing work functions related to the Contract shall have a direct reporting relationship to the local Chief Medical Officer (CMO) and the local Chief Executive Officer (CEO).
-The local CMO and CEO shall have the ability to direct, implement and prioritize interventions resulting from quality management and performance improvement activities and investigations.
-Contractor staff, including administrative services subcontractors' staff which performs functions under this Contract related to QM and PI shall have the work directed and prioritized by the Contractor's local CEO and CMO.
+QM/PI positions performing work functions related to the Contract shall have a direct reporting relationship to the local Chief Medical Officer (CMO)/Medical Director and the local Chief Executive Officer (CEO).
+The local CMO and CEO shall have the ability to direct, implement, and prioritize interventions resulting from QM/PI activities and investigations.
+Contractor staff, including Administrative Services Subcontractors' staff which perform functions under this Contract related to QM/PI, shall have the work directed and prioritized by the Contractor's local CMO and CEO.

-The Contractor shall have policies and procedures to describe the implementation of comprehensive and coordinated delivery of integrated services including administrative and clinical integration of health care service delivery.
-Integration strategies and activities shall focus on improving individual health outcomes, enhancing care coordination, including care coordination for Medication Assisted Treatment (MAT) and increasing member satisfaction.
-AHCCCS' Targeted Investments program outlines requirements that providers agree to implement to support and enable their ability to offer improved integration of physical and behavioral health services for members.
-These requirements, identified as core components, are found at www.azahcccs.gov/PlansProviders/TargetedInvestments/.
-The Contractor shall consider alignment with these core components when developing and implementing strategies to support integration efforts.
+The Contractor shall maintain and execute policies and procedures describing the implementation of comprehensive and coordinated delivery of integrated physical and behavioral health services, including administrative and clinical integration of health care service delivery.
+Integration strategies and activities shall focus on improving individual health outcomes, enhancing care coordination including care coordination for Medication Assisted Treatment (MAT), and increasing member satisfaction.